oampo/thinkful-projects/node/endpoint-testing/endpoint-testing.md

 }
 ```

-In a frankly surprising move Amazon have decided that a flat-file database is the best way to store hundreds of millions of products, so your endpoint simply needs to write the JSON data out to a file.
+In a frankly surprising move Amazon has determined that a flat-file database is the best way to store hundreds of millions of products, so your endpoint simply needs to write the JSON data out to a file.

 ### Testing the Endpoint